L0LERMAQN12/windrop/README.md

 # Windrop filedropper
-a common filedropper made by me, edit/build in vs2010.
+A common filedropper made by me, edit/build in vs2010.